Adult-Gerontology Primary Care

 Certification & Career

-At least one year of RN work experience is preferred.
+At least one year of RN work experience is required before applying.

 Students spend a minimum of 504 practicum hours with nurse practitioner or physician preceptors.
 Clinical placements are determined by students' areas of interest and career goals.
 Clinical hours may be completed in most geographical locations based on ability to meet course objectives.